IshaanPandey/hello-world/README.md

 # hello-world
 Scratch
 I love programming and coding.
-This is my Fisrt tim eon github and i'm loving it!
+This is my First tim eon github and i'm loving it!